 This overhead storage rack — conveyor belt style — is the B.E.S.T.!!!

-My new studio (actually a repurposed garage) has wonderfully high ceilings which makes for great light and great storage.
+My new studio (actually a carport we had converted into a garage before moving in) has wonderfully high ceilings which makes for great light and great storage!

 See, I like to offer my “Stocking Families” the added value of continuity.
 I protect their investment by offering Add-On Christmas stockings.
-As their family grows I will craft a stocking for each new member that blends right in with their original stockings.
-To do this I have to hang on to all those remnants and scraps (and keep them organized and somewhat accessible.
+As their families grow, I will craft a stocking for each new member that blends right in with their original stockings.
+To do this, I have to hang on to all those remnants and scraps.
+And keep them organized and somewhat accessible.

-However, these tubs can be quite heavy, and I’ll need to climb a ladder.
+However, these tubs are heavy!
+And I’ll need to climb a ladder.
 So this was going to require something special.
+Definitely a DIY project.

 The Plans for our Overhead Storage:

 I knew I did NOT want a solid base.
-That collects debris and potentially creepy crawlies.
+A solid base tends to collect dirt, dust, debris and potentially creepy crawlies.
 I do NOT like creepy crawlies!

-When I thought about steel pipes to act as the base, it got me thinking of conveyor belts and boxes just seem to roll on and off them so easily.
-That’s what I wanted.
-That same ease of loading and unloading.
+When I thought about steel pipes to act as the base, it got me thinking of conveyor belts.
+I fixated on how boxes just seem to roll on and off them so easily.

 And while we’re on the subject of brilliant storage hacks, you must check out what I did with our hulking HVAC unit to solve another storage dilemma.
 And don’t miss how I hacked these Ikea cabinets for extra depth.
 And two more organizing posts for the kitchen, one maximizing and organizing a walk-in pantry and another on the best way to organize spice jars.